-At your two week post-operative visit, the temporary $\frac{1}{2}$ cast will be removed, sutures extracted and a CAM boot applied.
-This should be worn at all times to support the ankle in the neutral position and promote tendon healing without stress on the tendon repair.
+At your two week post-operative visit, the temporary $\frac{1}{2}$ cast will be removed, sutures extracted and a new light-weight cast applied.
+After usually 6 weeks, the cast will be removed.
 It should then be possible for you to begin bearing weight on the limb.
-This is usually at the 6 week post-operative mark.